octopus-db/documentation/docs/source/field_index.rst

 * CARDS -- Carbonate Density Separation

 * XAD -- Resin used to clean amino acids.
-Note that ‘XAD’ flag overwrites potential other pretreatment
+Note that *XAD* flag overwrites potential other pretreatment

 * Plasma oxidation and potassium permanganate methods refer to methods which aim to convert a specific portion of the sample to CO2 and may involve a variety of other steps.